Back to Blog

 13 min read

-The total study time needed for the EA exam ranges from 190 to 270 hours across all three parts, typically spread over 4 to 8 months.
-Individual study time varies based on your tax background, available study hours per week, and which exam part you are tackling.
+The EA exam takes roughly 190 to 270 hours of study across all three parts, usually spread over 4 to 8 months.
+Your own timeline depends on your tax background, how many hours you can put in each week, and which exam part you are working on.

-Here are evidence-based study time guidelines from successful EA candidates in 2026:
+Here are study-time guidelines from EA candidates who passed in 2026:

 Exam Part Recommended Study Hours Recommended Weeks (10-15 hrs/week)